markpudd/criscv-hw/README.md

 Few thing likely to:-

     - Add some pipelineing and rewrite all the memory verilog
-    - Add SDRAM to memory controller
     - Create a proper memory layout
-    - Add EBREAK/ECALL and FENCE implementations (currently do nothing)
+    - Add EBREAK/ECALL and FENCE implementations (short term link stdfn.c and build code with --specs=nano.specs)
     - Add some more peripherals
     - Build on a different FPGA (Have a Lattice board so may try that)
-    - As only 14% of capacity used may be worth trying to build a dual core version......
+    - Dual core
+    - Buffering and SW config in UART